apify/actor-whitepaper/.actor/INPUT_SCHEMA.md

 }
 ```

-We have currently 5 input types:
+We have currently five input types:
 - String
 - Boolean
 - Integer
 - Object
 - Array

-and in order to make actors easy to pipeline we should also add `log`, `dataset`, `keyValueStore` and `requestQueue` types each optionally
+And in order to make actors easy to pipeline, we should also add `actor`, `actorRun` types and also
+`dataset`, `keyValueStore` and `requestQueue` types, each optionally
-restricted by referenced schema.
+restricted by the referenced schema to make sure that selected storage is compatible.
 For example:

 ```
     "inputDataset": {